scholarslab/scholarslab.github.io/collections/_posts/2023-08-08-apply-for-the-2024-2025-praxis-cohort.md

 ---
+author: brandon-walsh
+date: 2023-08-08
-layout: page
+layout: post
+slug: apply-for-the-2024-2025-praxis-cohort
-title: Praxis Program Fellowships
+title: Apply For The 2024-2025 Praxis Cohort
-permalink: /praxis-program-fellowships/
-nav: false
+categories:
+- Announcements
+- Digital Humanities
+tags:
+- Digital Humanities
 ---

-**Applications are open for Praxis Fellowships to be held during the 2024-2025 academic year.
-Further details below about this application cycle, which has applications due November 1st, 2023.**
+**Applications are now open for Praxis Fellowships to be held during the 2024-2025 academic year.
+Further details below about this application cycle, which has applications due November 1st, 2023.** Consider spending time with us next year!

 If you're interested in learning more about the fellowship or have questions about anything you read below, please consider attending the information session for the 2024-2025 cohort - **Monday, September 11th, 2023 from 11:00-12:00 on Zoom**.
 Please [register](https://cal.lib.virginia.edu/calendar/events/slab-praxis-information-session-fall-2023) to attend.